microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Analyzing text with Azure Machine Learning and Cognitive Services.md

   ![The AutoML run details page is shown, with the run status highlighted.](media/automl-05.png "Monitor AutoML run")

-> Note: The Automated ML run will for around 40-60 minutes.
+> **Note**: The Automated ML run will for around 40-60 minutes.
 It is recommended you complete Exercise 4 and then return to complete Exercise 3.

 ### Task 4: Review Best Model Performance